Image biomarker standardisation initiative: Intensity-volume histogram features P88C

 \subsubsection{Calculating the IV histogram}

-We use $\mathbf{X}_{d,gl}$ to calculate fractional volumes and fractional grey levels.
+We use $\mathbf{X}_{d,gl}$ to calculate fractional volumes and fractional intensities.

-As voxels for the same image stack generally all have the same dimensions, we may define fractional volume $\nu$ for discrete grey level $i$ in the range $\mathbf{G}$ with discretisation interval $w_d$ as:
+As voxels for the same image stack generally all have the same dimensions, we may define fractional volume $\nu$ for discretised intensity $i$:

 Here $\left[\ldots\right]$ is an Iverson bracket, yielding $1$ if the condition is true and $0$ otherwise.
-In essence, we count the voxels containing a discretised grey level smaller than $i$, divide by the total number of voxels, and then subtract this volume fraction to find $\nu_i$.
+In essence, we count the voxels containing a discretised intensity smaller than $i$, divide by the total number of voxels, and then subtract this volume fraction to find $\nu_i$.

-The grey level fraction $\gamma$ for discrete grey level $i$ in the range $\mathbf{G}$ with discretisation interval $w_d$ is calculated as:
+The intensity fraction $\gamma$ for discretised intensity $i$ in the range $\mathbf{G}$ is calculated as:

-Note that we evaluate grey levels that may actually be absent in $\mathbf{X}_{d,gl}$.
-For the digital phantom of the benchmark data sets (Chapter \ref{chap_benchmark sets}) grey levels 2 and 5 are absent, but still evaluated to determine both the fractional volume and the grey level fraction.
+Note that intensity fractions are also calculated for discretised intensities that are absent in $\mathbf{X}_{d,gl}$.
+For example intensities 2 and 5 are absent in the digital phantom (see Chapter \ref{chap_benchmark sets}), but are still evaluated to determine both the fractional volume and the intensity fraction.
 An example IVH for the digital phantom is shown in Table \ref{TableAUC-CVH}.